 The Versa sedan has been the top-selling subcompact in recent years due to its combination of strong fuel efficiency, excellent interior space and low pricing - in fact, it's the cheapest car on sale in the U.S. Unfortunately, the latter is reflected in the Versa's poor interior quality and mediocre driving dynamics.

 Tall buyers on a budget will find much to like in the modestly-priced Versa, which offers a cavernous cabin.
-Space up front is ample, and there's more rear seat legroom than in the BMW 5-series, Mercedes-Benz E-class and short-wheelbase Lexus LS.
+Space up front is ample, and there's more rear seat legroom than in the BMW 5 Series, the Mercedes-Benz E-class, and the short-wheelbase Lexus LS.
 Cargo capacity is also an area of strength, with the trunk measuring a generous 14.8 cubic feet.

 Up front, the dashboard features easy-to-use controls but suffers from decidedly downmarket materials.
 At least revisions like a new center stack, steering wheel and instrument cluster freshen things up for the latest model year.
 The Versa SL is now available with NissanConnect, a touchscreen-based connectivity suite that includes Bluetooth with streaming audio, Pandora radio capability, navigation and a Hands-Free Text Messaging Assistant setup that reads incoming text messages and allows drivers to reply without taking their hands off of the steering wheel.

 All Versas are powered by a 1.6-liter inline-four that produces 109 horsepower and 107 lb-ft of torque.
 However, three different transmissions are available.
 A five-speed manual is standard, returning 27/36 city/highway mpg.
-Self-shifting choices include an antiquated four-speed automatic that reduces mileage to 26/35 mpg, and a CVT that boosts economy to 30/40 mg.
+The self-shifting choice is a CVT that boosts economy to 30/40 mpg.